 They began to walk around, going from room to room.
 Callie wanders off by herself.
 Suddenly, he hears an ear splitting scream.

 "What the hell?"
 Cole bolts toward the sound.

 There is a yellow drawing of a body on the floor.

 "Oh my God, someone was murdered here!"
 Callie's voice echos off the walls.

 Checking each of the windows on the first floor finds them locked or painted shut .
-Everything that had appeared to be falling apart seems to be fighting them.
+Everything that had appeared to be falling apart and fragile seems to be fighting them.
 They try a fireplace poker and a brick doorstop but nothing will break windows or glass.
 This was crazy!

 Suddenly, an idea!
 They pull out their cell phones.
 Both are black screens, nothing!

 It is becoming hard not to panic.
 Callie feels tears slipping down her cheeks

 The two of them clasp hands tightly and carefully attempt to climb up a staircase that is falling down.